openai/baselines/docs/guide/rl_zoo.rst

 `RL Baselines Zoo <https://github.com/araffin/rl-baselines-zoo>`_. is a collection of pre-trained Reinforcement Learning agents using
 Stable-Baselines.
-It also provides basic scripts for training, evaluating agents and recording videos.
+It also provides basic scripts for training, evaluating agents, tuning hyperparameters and recording videos.

 Goals of this repository: